azeemdevs/Login-System/README.md

 - Make sure you are using the PHP VERSION 8.2. because it uses some default built in functions of version 8.2.

+- For default styling purpose i use the mvp.css cdnjs link.

 ## Created By

 Azeem Zahid